 The manual gives a more extensive background story, but basically what I just wrote in the previous paragraph is all the background you really need to know.
 Still, for those who like cyberpunk fiction, it isn’t a bad read.

-You can start by customising your company by changing its name and logo (although the later doesn’t have many options) and then start your first mission in Western Europe.
-But before doing it, I suggest spending some of your initial money, either upgrading your agents with cybernetic body mods, buying them better weapons or invest on researching for better mods or weapons.
+You can start by customising your company name and logo (although the later doesn’t have many options) and then start your first mission in Western Europe.
+But before doing so, I suggest spending some of your initial money either upgrading your agents with cybernetic body mods, buying them better weapons or investing on research for better mods and weapons.
 You can even choose how much money you want to invest on research.
 The more money you invest, the quicker it’ll be finished.

 When choosing a mission, you can even spend money to get more information about the objectives and/or a more detailed map, which can be helpful in the later and harder missions.

-There are few types of missions, but the most common ones are: assassination (where your agents need to infiltrate a certain place to assassinate a target), urban assault (where basically your agents need to eliminate all the other companies’ agents in a certain map), persuasion (where at least one of your agents needs to equip a Persuadertron, use it on a specific target and bring the target unharmed to a certain location for safe extraction), among others.
+There are few types of missions, but the most common ones are: assassination (where your agents need to infiltrate a certain place to assassinate a target), urban assault (where basically your agents need to eliminate all the other companies’ agents), persuasion (where at least one of your agents needs to equip a Persuadertron, use it on a specific target and bring it unharmed to a certain location for safe extraction), among others.
 The later missions are not only harder, but some even have a time limit to finish them.

 Every time you finish a mission, you end up conquering the region where said mission occurred and you can even raises the taxes on said region.
 But be careful, if the population of that region rebels against you due to high taxes, you have to repeat its mission (which can be a pain in the ass if it was a particular hard mission, but a blessing if it was an easy one).

-For each mission, you can choose up to four agents to control out of an initial number of eight in your company’s cryo chamber.
-If you lose all your agents (including those in the cryo chamber), then it’s automatically game-over.
-But you can always recruit new agents using the Persuadertron during the missions.
+For each mission, you can choose up to 4 agents to control out of an initial number of eight in your company’s cryo chamber.
+If you lose all your agents (including those in the cryo chamber), then it’s an automatic game-over.
+But you can always recruit new agents using the Persuadertron during the missions on civilians or guards.

 This is practically all you need to know about the core gameplay, which it’s more or less intuitive and easy to get into.
 But how about the technical aspects?
-Well, graphically the game looks awesome, with the initial menus looking like something out a 80s futuristic computer interface.
+Well, graphically the game looks awesome, with the initial menus looking like something out an 80s futuristic computer interface.
 But the missions’ graphics are even better.
-First, while playing the missions, the game changes to a better resolution with better graphics and colours, using an isometric view.
+First, while playing the missions, the game changes to a better resolution with better graphics and colours than the menus, with an isometric view.
 The sprites, although being very small, are very well detailed in both the characters and the buildings.
-All the cities look like they were taken directly from Blade Runner with huge screens next to the square and oppressive buildings.
+All the cities look like they were taken directly from Blade Runner with huge screens next to the square and oppressive dark buildings.

 The only drawbacks I can think up are really more nitpicking than anything else, but I don’t like the fact that you can’t see inside the buildings.
 Luckily your mini-map (and the scanner item) can be useful in that regard.
-And you can’t change the fixed camera’s position (which was solved in the sequel).
-Also once you deplete a weapon’s ammo, you might as well drop it and pick up another one because there are no ammo clips anywhere in this game (which I think it was also solved in the sequel).
+And you can’t change the camera’s perspective and angle (which was solved in the sequel).
+Also once you deplete a weapon’s ammo, you might as well drop it and pick up another one because there isn’t any ammo anywhere in this game to grab.
 But despite all these small drawbacks, this game is lots of fun and still one of my favourite games and needless to say, I highly recommend it.

-If you want to buy a full-functioning copy of Syndicate now, you can buy it on GOG.com or on Origin (it’s called Syndicate Plus because it’s bundled with the expansion American Revolt).
+If you want to buy a full-functioning copy of Syndicate now, you can buy it on GOG.com (it’s called Syndicate Plus because it’s bundled with the expansion American Revolt).
 But you can also play FreeSynd, an open-source engine recreation, free of any charge.